Characterising blenders via covering relations and cone conditions: Introduction

 The paper is organised as follows.
 Section~\ref{sec:prel} introduces some necessary background.
-Specifically we present the affine construction of a blender in Section~\ref{sec:blender-aff} and its formal definition in Section~\ref{sec:blender-def}.
+Specifically we present the affine construction of a blender in Section~\ref{sec:blender-aff}.
 We then provide required preliminaries in Section~\ref{sec:cone-cond-covering} by introducing notation and statements regarding cone conditions and covering relations.
-In Section~\ref{sec:main-results}, we prove our main theorem, and we also explain conditions \emph{(B1)} and~\emph{(B2)} more precisely.
-In Section~\ref{sec:CAP}, we present a computer-assisted proof\footnote{The code for the computer assisted proof is available on the personal web page of the corresponding author.} of Theorem~\ref{th:henon} regarding the existence of a $2$-blender for the H\'enon-like family of diffeomorphisms from~\cite{hkos_blender, hkos_boxedin, hkos_blenderDEA}.
+In Section~\ref{sec:main-results}, we prove our main Theorem \ref{th:main}, and we also explain conditions \emph{(B1)} and~\emph{(B2)} more precisely.
+In Section~\ref{sec:heteroclinic}, we explain the details of condition~\emph{(B3)} and prove Theorem \ref{th:cycles}.
+In Section~\ref{sec:CAP}, we present a computer-assisted proof\footnote{The code for the computer assisted proof is available on the personal web page of the corresponding author.} of Theorem~\ref{th:henon} regarding the existence of a $2$-blender for the H\'enon-like family \eqref{eq:Henon-family}.
 This example illustrates how our conditions can be validated in practice.
-In Section~\ref{sec:heteroclinic}, we introduce condition~\emph{(B3)} that can be used to establish the existence of heterodimensional cycles.
 We end with a discussion and conclusions in Section~\ref{sec:conclusions}.
 Furthermore, in the Appendix, we also show how hyperbolicity and transitivity of an invariant set can be established with computer-assisted tools.